awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

 ------

-  For more information about service\-linked roles, see [Service\-Linked Role Permissions for Systems Manager](using-service-linked-roles.md#slr-permissions)\.
+  For more information about service\-linked roles, see [Using Service\-Linked Roles for Systems Manager](using-service-linked-roles.md)\.

 ## Creating an Association That Runs an Automation Workflow \(Console\)<a name="automation-sm-target-console"></a>